South America 2012: Pink Tide

 12 Sep 1992 Capture of Abimael Guzmán▲

-Under orders from the Peruvian government, an elite unit of the National Directorate Against Terrorism (DIRCOTE) raided a residence and suspected safehouse in the Surco neighborhood of Lima, discovering and arresting Shining Path leader Abimael Guzmán and eight of his followers.
+Under orders from the Peruvian government, an elite unit of the National Directorate Against Terrorism (DIRCOTE) raided a residence and suspected safe house in the Surco neighborhood of Lima, discovering and arresting Shining Path leader Abimael Guzmán and eight of his followers.
 The police also found Guzmán’s computer, with detailed records of Shining Path guerrilla forces and bases.
-Following the arrest, as well as the 1999 capture of Guzmán’s successor, the power and reach of Shining Path fell dramatically.
+Following the arrest, as well as the 1999 capture of Guzmán’s successor, the weakened Shining Path split into factions and, in 2018, was ultimately succeeded by the Militarized Communist Party of Peru.

 5 Jun 1993–29 Dec 1996 Guatemalan Peace Agreements▲